resheku/my-awesome/README.md

 - [pls-rs/pls](https://github.com/pls-rs/pls) - pls is a prettier and powerful ls(1) for the pros.
 - [quarylabs/sqruff](https://github.com/quarylabs/sqruff) - Fast SQL formatter/linter
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
-- [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
-An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.
+- [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native OSS search engine for observability
 - [rathole-org/rathole](https://github.com/rathole-org/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line
 - [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are the primitive for stateful workloads.
 Built for AI agents, collaborative apps, and durable execution.